 Iconic show to resume record-breaking run on 17 May, in accordance with Stage 3 of the Government’s Road Map

-Agatha Christie’s The Mousetrap – which had to be suspended when the Coronavirus Pandemic resulted in the closure of UK theatres – is to re-open in the West End on Friday 23 October.
+Agatha Christie’s The Mousetrap – the longest running show in the world, which has been suspended since the pandemic resulted in the closure of UK theatres in March 2020 – is to re-open in the West End on Monday 17 May 2021.

-The Mousetrap has been intriguing and delighting audiences for as long as Queen Elizabeth II has been on the throne.
+Agatha Christie’s The Mousetrap is the world’s longest-running play.
+The West End production opened in 1952.
 It is the genre-defining murder mystery from the world’s best-selling novelist of all time.

 As news spreads of a murder in London, a group of seven strangers find themselves snowed in at Monkswell Manor, a stately countryside guesthouse.
 When a police sergeant arrives, the guests discover – to their horror – that a killer is in their midst.
 One by one, the suspicious characters reveal their sordid pasts.
 Which one is the murderer?
 Who will be their next victim?

 The Mousetrap will celebrate 70 years in London in 2022.
 It has been performed 28,200 times in London and sold over 10 million tickets.
 To celebrate the 50th anniversary in 2002, The Queen and Duke of Edinburgh attended a special Gala performance.

 The Mousetrap is produced by Adam Spiegel Productions.